 Glass bottles and jars are used in many ways.
 Consumers use products in these sorts of containers in many ways and they are displayed in a number of settings.
 These factors need to be taken into consideration.
-Exposure to heat, oils, and the amount of moisture in the environment can all have negative effects on labels, depending on the material used.
+Exposure to heat, oils and the amount of moisture in the environment can all have negative effects on labels, depending on the material used.
 Take a look at the features that influence label choice when it comes to glass jars and bottles.

-Scented candles are a perfect example of why heat-resistant labeling is important.
-Consumers become dissatisfied when labels exposed to heat discolour or peel.
+Scented candles are a perfect example of why heat-resistant labelling is important.
+Consumers become dissatisfied when labels are exposed to heat discolour or peel.
 A temperature-resistant label is essential when marketing candle jars.
 They will look great from the instant the candle is lit for the first time until it burns out at the bottom of the jar.

 Acid or LowpH Resistance

 Vinegar or ketchup are only two examples of products that are packaged in glass jars.
 Both of these products have a high acid content.
-Both low pH and high acid content can quickly damage labeling.
-If you are in the market for labeling for craft condiments make sure that the labels used will not suffer due to spills and the inevitable drips on the outside of the jar or bottle.
+Both low pH and high acid content can quickly damage labelling.
+If you are in the market for labelling for craft condiments make sure that the labels used will not suffer due to spills and the inevitable drips on the outside of the jar or bottle.